rustadopt/.github/profile/README.md

 # rustadopt

-Organization for adopting abandoned Rust projects in a community driven way.
+Organization for adopting and maintaining abandoned Rust projects in a community driven way.